lubiana/no-framework-tutorial/09-dependency-injector.md

 In the last chapter we rewrote our Actions to require the response-objet as a constructor parameter, and provided it in the dispatcher section of our `Bootstrap.php`.
 As we only have one dependency this works really fine, but if we have different classes with different dependencies our bootstrap file gets complicated quite quickly.
-Lets look at an example to explain the problem and work on a solution.
+Let's look at an example to explain the problem and work on a solution.

 #### Adding a clock service

 Lets assume that we want to show the current time in our Hello action.
-We could easily just call use one of the many ways to get the current time directly in the handle-method, but lets create a separate class and interface for that so we can later configure and switch our implementation.
+We could easily just call use one of the many ways to get the current time directly in the handle-method, but let's create a separate class and interface for that so we can later configure and switch our implementation.

 We need a new 'Service\Time' namespace, so lets first create the folder in our 'src' directory 'src/Service/Time'.